 - They both use special sockets (sTRX4 and SP3, respectively).

-If you’re shopping for a new gaming CPU at the moment, we suggest checking out our selection of what we feel are the best CPUs for gaming in 2021.
-You’ll certainly find something there that will fit your needs and budget.
+If you’re currently looking for a new gaming CPU, we recommend taking a look at our collection of what we consider the top CPUs for gaming in 2023.
+You’ll definitely find something there that matches your requirements and budget.